valkey-io/valkey-doc/docs/reference/protocol-spec.md

 For more information, see [Pipelining](/topics/pipelining).

 ## Inline commands
-Sometimes you may need to send a command to the Redis server but only have `telnet` available.
+Sometimes you may need to send a command to the Valkey server but only have `telnet` available.
-While the Redis protocol is simple to implement, it is not ideal for interactive sessions, and `redis-cli` may not always be available.
+While the Valkey protocol is simple to implement, it is not ideal for interactive sessions, and `valkey-cli` may not always be available.
-For this reason, Redis also accepts commands in the _inline command_ format.
+For this reason, Valkey also accepts commands in the _inline command_ format.

 The following example demonstrates a server/client exchange using an inline command (the server chat starts with `S:`, the client chat with `C:`):